Beef Enchilada Recipe2014-06-17

 Now place the sauce-coated tortillas on a plate or tray.

 Using a slotted spoon to help drain the grease, add a scoop of hot ground beef to the sauce-covered tortilla.
-Spread the beef across the tortilla and grab the end of the tortilla to roll it.
+Spread the beef across the center of the tortilla and grab the end of the tortilla to roll it.
 Bring one end over the meat, about 3/4 of the way over.
 Tuck the tortilla into the meat and roll it over.

 Once rolled, pick up the enchilada with your fore fingers over the seam on the bottom of the enchilada.
 Let your pinky fingers cover both ends of the enchilada to prevent the meat from falling out.